Covey Leadership: Cape Town

-- Take BUS 2000: Foundations for International Programs CAPE TOWN during the second half of Spring Semester 2020 on Wednesdays 5:30-7:30PM (1 credit)
+- Take BUS 2000: Foundations for International Programs CAPE TOWN during the second half of Spring Semester (1 credit)

-- Travel Friday, 8 May - Sunday, 17 May 2020 (group airfare is included in the cost of the program and the group will fly together from Salt Lake City to Cape Town and return to Salt Lake City)
+- Travel May (group airfare is included in the cost of the program and the group will fly together to/from Salt Lake City - Cape Town)

 Inclusion is one of the most important topics of our time.
 To achieve the potential of teams and organizations, to achieve great things, leaders must draw on differing skills, perspectives, and backgrounds to achieve unified action.
 How do leaders harness the many faces of diversity, help others feel included, valued, and respected, to achieve extraordinary results?
 It is this question that we seek to answer by studying the dynamics and evolution of South Africa and its most prominent leaders.
 Nelson Mandela, apartheid, its aftermath, and truth and reconciliation will provide a rich case study from which we can draw valuable lessons on leadership and inclusion.
 In the weeks leading up to our trip to Cape Town, we will discuss how leaders create an inclusive environment, why this is important, and potential pitfalls to avoid.
 During our visit to Cape Town, we will meet with extraordinary leaders in the public and private sector to extend and deepen our knowledge.
 In addition to cultural experiences, including taking in the local wildlife, we will engage in humanitarian efforts in one of the nearby townships.
 This experience promises to be an unforgettable milestone in your leadership journey.